 Specific occupational therapy services include:

-- Developing play skills, pre-vocational, and leisure capacities.
+- Developing play skills, and pre-vocational and leisure capacities

-- Designing, fabricating, or applying selected adaptive equipment, prosthetic, and orthotic devices.
+- Designing, fabricating, or applying selected adaptive equipment, and prosthetic and orthotic devices

 Note: Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships, and/or fieldwork, and impact the student’s ability to complete the required program courses and qualify for graduation, certification, and/or licensure.

-Technical Standards for Admission and Matriculation to the Occupational Therapy Program
+Technical Standards for Admission and Matriculation in the Occupational Therapy Program

 An occupational therapist must have the knowledge and skills to function in a broad variety of clinical settings and to render a wide spectrum of therapeutic interventions.
 In order to perform the activities required of a professional, an occupational therapy student must be able to learn, integrate, analyze, and synthesize data quickly, accurately, and consistently.
 This is the process of critical thinking.
 Multiple skills and abilities that are required include observation, communication, sensory/motor, behavioral, and social attributes.
 Reasonable accommodation can be made for persons with disabilities in some of these areas, but an occupational therapy student must be able to perform in a reasonably independent manner.

-- The commitment to work in an intense setting that challenges the individual to meet the needs of people of diverse cultures and age groups who are ill, severely injured, limited by cognitive, emotional, and functional deficits, and whose behavior may create, at times, an adverse reaction.
+- Work in an intense setting that challenges the individual to meet the needs of people of diverse cultures and age groups who are ill, severely injured, limited by cognitive, emotional, and functional deficits, and whose behavior may create, at times, an adverse reaction.
 The ability to interact with these individuals without being judgmental or prejudiced is critical in establishing a therapeutic relationship.

-- The ability to communicate verbally and in writing, using appropriate grammar and vocabulary, in order to build relationships with faculty, advisors, fellow students, coworkers, clients and their significant others.
+- Communicate verbally and in writing, using appropriate grammar and vocabulary, in order to build relationships with faculty, advisors, fellow students, coworkers, clients, and their significant others.
 Proficiency in communication includes transactions with individuals and groups in learner, collegial, consultative, leadership, and task roles.
-Students must be able to elicit information, gather information, describe findings, and understand non-verbal behavior.
+Students must be able to elicit information, gather information, describe findings, and understand nonverbal behavior.
 This includes the ability to read and communicate, both verbally and in writing, in English, using appropriate grammar and vocabulary.

-- The ability to travel independently to and from classes and fieldwork assignments on time, as well as possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames.
-(This travel is at the student's expense.)
-A driver's license and a car are needed for on- and off-campus travel.
+- Travel independently to and from classes and fieldwork assignments on time, as well as possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames.
+(This travel is at the student’s expense.)
+A driver’s license and a car are needed for on- and off-campus travel.

-- Commitment to adherence of policies of the college, of the occupational therapy program, and of the fieldwork sites.
+- Adhere to the policies of the school, of the occupational therapy program, and of the fieldwork sites.
 These rules include matters relating to professional dress, behavior, and confidentiality.

-- Professional competence and moral character that meet state licensure guidelines.
+- Demonstrate professional competence and moral character that meet state licensure guidelines.

-- Emotional health for full utilization of intellect, the exercise of good judgment, prompt completion of responsibilities, and the development of mature, sensitive, and effective relationships with others.
-Working with people in need often requires taxing workloads and adaptation to changing and challenging environments requiring flexibility and a spirit of cooperation.
+- Show emotional health for full utilization of intellect, the exercise of good judgment, prompt completion of responsibilities, and the development of mature, sensitive, and effective relationships with others.
+Working with people in need often requires taxing workloads and adaptation to changing and challenging environments, requiring flexibility and a spirit of cooperation.

-- Critical thinking skills in order to be able to solve problems creatively, to master abstract ideas, and to synthesize information in order to handle the challenges of the academic, laboratory, and fieldwork settings.
+- Use critical-thinking skills in order to be able to solve problems creatively, to master abstract ideas, and to synthesize information in order to handle the challenges of the academic, laboratory, and fieldwork settings.

-- Physical coordination and strength to handle moving clients and to direct clients in varied practice settings.
+- Exhibit physical coordination and strength to handle moving clients and to direct clients in varied practice settings.
 Visual acuity and independent mobility, fine and gross movements, equilibrium, and the use of touch (touching and being touched) are essential to assure safety of clients, significant others, and staff.

-- Commitment to the Code of Ethics of the profession and behavior, which reflects a sense of right and wrong.
+- Abide by the Code of Ethics of the profession and behavior which reflects a sense of right and wrong.

-The master's degree program in occupational therapy is 78 credits, covered in five academic semesters and two summers.
+The master’s degree program in occupational therapy is 78 credits, covered in five semesters of academic coursework followed by two semesters of fieldwork experience.
+Students may opt to participate in an additional specialty fieldwork placement.
 The curriculum follows a specific sequence where courses build upon each other as the program progresses, and as such, the sequence must be followed.
-The program is taught in a full-time, day format, with possible evening and weekend coursework requirements.
+The program is taught in a full-time day format, with possible evening and weekend coursework requirements.
 Attendance at all class sessions is mandatory.
-Occupational therapy academic coursework is taught at NYIT's Old Westbury campus.
+Occupational therapy academic coursework is taught at the Long Island campus.

-Students must have successfully completed all prior coursework in order to be placed in clinical education.
-There is a total of 32 weeks of full-time fieldwork at selected sites.
-While doing fieldwork, students will work the same hours as staff at the site.
+Students must have successfully completed all prior academic coursework in order to be placed in fieldwork education.
+Students are required to complete 24 weeks of full-time fieldwork at selected sites and may opt into a third, specialty fieldwork placement.
+The specialty fieldwork can range in duration from 8 to 12 weeks depending on the requirement of the fieldwork site.
+While doing fieldwork, students are required to assimilate to the host site work schedule.
 Students are discouraged from outside employment.
-The clinical experience requires more time in the clinic and for independent learning.
 Students may have to travel or relocate during the fieldwork phase of the program.
 Transportation and housing are the responsibility of the student.
-All students are required to pass an infection control course given by NYIT.

 Prior to entering fieldwork courses, students must show evidence of:*